denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 recording using a “magnetized cord” (cotton mixed with hardened steel dust) as a recording medium.
-These experiments were later put into practice by Valdemar Poulsen of Denmark, who patented several influential designs for a magnetic wire recorder.[45]
+These experiments were later put into practice by Valdemar Poulsen of Denmark, who patented several influential designs for a magnetic wire recorder.[^25]

 Magnetic recording on wire or plastic tape offered several distinct advantages over mechanical perforation.
 Tape was more durable than paper; it could fit more information per square inch; and it was reusable.
-“One of the important advantages of magnetic recording,” Marvin Camras, a physicist with the Armour Research Foundation, wrote in 1948, “is that the record may be erased if desired, and a new record made in its place.”[46]
-Most early developments in magnetic storage were aimed at sound recording.
-The use of magnetic medium for data storage did not take off in earnest until the 1950s.[47]
-However, early developers of electromagnetic storage and recording technology already imagined their work in dialog with the long history of letters (and not just sound).
+“One of the important advantages of magnetic recording,” Marvin Camras, a physicist with the Armour Research Foundation, wrote in 1948, “is that the record may be erased if desired, and a new record made in its place.”[^26] Most early developments in magnetic storage were aimed at sound recording.
+The use of magnetic medium for data storage did not take off in earnest until the 1950s.[^27] However, early developers of electromagnetic storage and recording technology already imagined their work in dialog with the long history of letters (and not just sound).
 In an address to the Franklin Institute on December 16, 1908, Charles Fankhauser, the inventor of the electromagnetic telegraphone, spoke as
 follows:

-To transport human speech over a distance of one thousand miles is a wonderful achievement.
-How much more wonderful, then, is the achievement that makes possible<3.>its storage at the receiving end, so that the exact sentence, the exact intonation of the voice, the exact timbre, may be reproduced over and over again, an endless number of times.[48]
+> To transport human speech over a distance of one thousand miles is a
+> wonderful achievement.
+How much more wonderful, then, is the achievement
+> that makes possible [...] its storage at the receiving end, so that the
+> exact sentence, the exact intonation of the voice, the exact timbre, may be
+> reproduced over and over again, an endless number of times.[^28]

 Comparing magnetic recording to the invention of the Gutenberg press, Fankhauser added:

-@ext:It is my belief that what type has been to the spoken word, the telegraphone will be to the electrically transmitted word<4.>As printing spread learning and civilization among the peoples of the earth and influenced knowledge and intercourse among men, so I believe the telegraphone will influence and spread electrical communication among men.[49]
+> It is my belief that what type has been to the spoken word, the telegraphone will be to the electrically transmitted word<4.>As printing spread learning and civilization among the peoples of the earth and influenced knowledge and intercourse among men, so I believe the telegraphone will influence and spread electrical communication among men.[^29]

 In that speech Fankhauser also lamented the evanescence of telegraph and telephone communications.
-The telephone, he rued, fails to preserve “an authentic record of conversation over the wire.”[50]
-Fankhauser imagined his telegraphone being used by
+The telephone, he rued, fails to preserve “an authentic record of conversation over the wire.”[^30] Fankhauser imagined his telegraphone being used by

-@ext:the sick, the infirm, [and] the aged<4.> A book can be read to the sightless or the invalid by the machine, while the patient lies in bed.
+> the sick, the infirm, [and] the aged [...]
+A book can be read to the sightless or the invalid by the machine, while the patient lies in bed.
 Lectures, concerts, recitations--what one wishes, may be had at will.
-Skilled readers or expert elocution teachers could be employed to read into the wires entire libraries.[51]
+Skilled readers or expert elocution teachers could be employed to read into the wires entire libraries.[^31]

-@tae:Anticipating the popularity of twenty-first-century audio formats such as {stat I this case if possible} podcasts and audiobooks, Fankhauser spoke of “tired and jaded” workers who would “sooth [themselves] into a state of restfulness” by listening to their favorite authors.[52]
-Fankhauser saw his “electric writing” emerge as “clear” and “distinct” as “writing by hand,” “an absolutely legal and conclusive record.”[53]
-Whereas written language was lossy and reductive, Fankhauser hoped that electromagnetic signals would hold high fidelity to the original.
+Anticipating the popularity of twenty-first-century audio formats like podcasts and audiobooks, Fankhauser spoke of “tired and jaded” workers who would “sooth [themselves] into a state of restfulness” by listening to their favorite authors.[^32] Fankhauser saw his “electric writing” emerge as “clear” and “distinct” as “writing by hand,” “an absolutely legal and conclusive record.”[^33] Whereas written language was lossy and reductive, Fankhauser hoped that electromagnetic signals would hold high fidelity to the original.

-@tx:In 1909 Fankhauser thought of magnetic storage as primarily an audio format that would combine the best of telegraphy and telephony.
+In 1909 Fankhauser thought of magnetic storage as primarily an audio format that would combine the best of telegraphy and telephony.
 Magnetic data storage technology did not mature until the 1950s, when advances in composite plastics made it possible to manufacture tape that was cheaper and more durable than its paper or cloth alternatives.
-The state-of-the-art relay calculator, commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Computation Laboratory at Harvard University in 1947, still made use of standard-issue telegraph “tape readers and punchers” adapted for computation with the aid of engineers from Western Union Telegraph Company.[54]
-It was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using <fr>11/16</fr>-inch-wide paper tape, partitioned into “five intelligence holes,” where each quantity entered for computation took up thirteen lines of code.[55]
-Readers and punchers were capable of running 600 operations per minute.
+The state-of-the-art relay calculator, commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Computation Laboratory at Harvard University in 1947, still made use of standard-issue telegraph “tape readers and punchers” adapted for computation with the aid of engineers from Western Union Telegraph Company.[^34] It was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch-wide paper tape, partitioned into “five intelligence holes,” where each quantity entered for computation took up thirteen lines of code.[^35] Readers and punchers were capable of running 600 operations per minute.
 Four Model 15 Page-Printers were needed to compare printed characters with the digits stored on the ticker tape print register.
 The numerical inscription in this setup was therefore already split between input and output channels, with input stored on ticker tape and output displayed in print.

 The Mark III Calculator, which followed the Computation Laboratory’s earlier efforts, was also commissioned by the Navy’s Bureau of Ordinance.
 It was